Operation Day's Work

 Operation Day's Work is a solidarity program based on volunteering by high school students.
-It was implemented in Norway to honor the former Secretary-General of the United Nations, Dag Hammarskjöld.
+It was first implemented in Sweden to honor the former Secretary-General of the United Nations, Dag Hammarskjöld.

 During Operation Day's Work (also called Solidarity Action Day), students get the chance to exercise a job of their choice instead of going to school for one day.
 They donate their salaries to youth-related projects from all over the world.
 Today there are Operation Day's Work organisations in several countries.

 Multiple Operation Day's Work organisations have engaged in the SAME network (SAME).
 Within this network, all the committees have agreed to the terms of the network's basic common principles and quality guidelines.
 These documents ensure the ecological, economic and social sustainability of the committee and their supported projects as well as the independence of any political party or religion, and include more values and principles of the organisations.